-People facing hunger and hardship are less likely to have what they need in their communities increasingly unrelated to any measure of need, meaning that current funding allocations are likely both unfair and inefficient, with negative consequences for geographical inequalities.
-In general, spending in more deprived areas has fallen further and faster than spending in more affluent areas.
-Research from the Joseph Roundtree Foundation in 2015 showed that local authorities with more deprived populations had been most impacted by cuts during austerity.
+People facing hunger and hardship are less likely to have what they need in their communities

+People facing hunger and hardship feel the lack of services, activities and amenities in their local communities acutely.
+The way in which funding is allocated across England to local services including the police, social care, public health, local government and schools has become increasingly unrelated to any measure of need, meaning that current funding allocations are likely both unfair and inefficient, with negative consequences for geographical inequalities.189 In general, spending in more deprived areas has fallen further and faster than spending in more affluent areas 190 Research from the Joseph Rowntree Foundation in 2015 showed that local authorities with more deprived populations had been most impacted by cuts during austerity.